darklab8/fl-ctrlv/README.md

 - Release Ctrl-V as soon as possible.
 You have 1 second to release it.
 (If u will not release it, text will be written as you had pressed Ctrl)

 Limitations:
-You try to print `*`, it will print `8` instead.
-Stuff looks like gets printed only for things
+- You try to print `*`, it will print `8` instead.
+- It looks to be able to handle Capitalizing letters on its own, but watch out for any not ordinary english symbols.
+- Brackets i noticed it is not printing too

 # Development.